Mandaris-LLC/react-native-navigation-full-circle/docs/docs/topBar-buttons.md

 ```

 ## Removing buttons
-Buttons can be removed by setting zero buttons as shown in the snippet below.
+Buttons can be removed by setting zero buttons, as shown in the snippet below.

 ```js
 Navigation.mergeOptions(this.props.componentId, {